dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 The primary purpose of the signal channel is for the DOTS client to ask the DOTS server for help in mitigating an attack, and for the DOTS server to inform the DOTS client about the status of such mitigation.
-The DOTS client does this by sending a client signal, which contains information about the attack target.
+The DOTS client does this by sending a client signal, which contains information about the attack target or targets.
 The client signal may also include telemetry information about the attack, if the DOTS client has such information available.
 The DOTS Server in turn sends a server signal to inform the DOTS client of whether it will honor the mitigation request.
 Assuming it will, the DOTS Server initiates attack mitigation (by means outside of DOTS), and periodically informs the DOTS client about the status of the mitigation.
 Similarly, the DOTS client periodically informs the DOTS server about the client's status, which at a minimum provides client (attack target) health information, but it may also include telemetry information about the attack as it is now seen by the client.
-At some point, the DOTS client or the DOTS server may decide to terminate the server-side attack mitigation, which it indicates to the DOTS peer agent (DOTS client or server) over the signal channel.
-Note that the signal channel may need to operate over a link that is experiencing a DDoS attack and hence is subject to very severe packet loss.
+At some point, the DOTS client may decide to terminate the server-side attack mitigation, which it indicates to the DOTS server over the signal channel.
+A mitigation may also be terminated if a DOTS client-specified mitigation time limit is exceeded;
+additional considerations around mitigation time limits may be found below.
+Note that the signal channel may need to operate over a link that is experiencing a DDoS attack and hence is subject to severe packet loss and high latency.

 While DOTS is able to function with just the signal channel, the addition of the DOTS data channel provides for additional and more efficient capabilities.